bsml320/DeepMS/README.md

 `> python ./DeepMS_model.py WGS_PCAWG.Indel_mutation_frequency.tsv 42 32 1e-4 0   `
 Some slight difference would happen when different TensorFlow and keras version are used.
 ## 2.4 Results plot mutational signatures
-We provide the final results in our manuscript and R codes to repeat the figure in our original manuscript.
+We provide the final results in our manuscript and R codes (in folder R_script_plot) to repeat the figures in our original manuscript.
 These R scripts (SBS1536, DBS and Indel) rely on some necessary package, such as RColorBrewer.
 Please install before use them.
 Please remember cite our manuscript (Pei G, 2020) even you used the R codes for mutational signature plot.
 ## Citation